Color choice is an important part of data visualization.

 Aside from using different color values, you can always think of alternatives that help you distinguish the information.

-People with CVD have troubles with distinguishing certain colors, but can perceive the information if it is shared by using things such as icons, labels, directional arrows or other indicators that are not closely related to coloring.
+People with CVD have troubles with distinguishing certain colors, but can perceive the information if it’s visualized using things such as icons, labels, directional arrows or other indicators that are not closely related to coloring.

 When you use colors that present an issue with one or more types of CVD, it is best to add one of these alternatives to the chart’s data visualization.
 In this way, you could still use the combination of colors you want and people will still be able to see the emphasized things and differences you want to present.